sekgobela-kevin/broote/README.md

 excluded_primary_items: Iterable - Primary items to be excluded.

-compare_func: Callable - Influences how arguments like 'success' gets
+comparer: Callable - Influences how arguments like 'success' gets
                          intepreted against response.
                        - It makes it possible to treat the as other objects other than just functions.